essif-lab/framework/docs/terms/colleague.md

 type: concept
 typeid: colleague
 stage: draft
-hoverText: "Colleague (of an Agent): any other Agent that has the same Principal (i.e. Party on whose behalf they exeucte Actions)."
+hoverText: "Colleagues: two or more Digital Agents that all have the same Principal (i.e. Party on whose behalf they exeucte Actions)."
 ---

 :::info Editor's note
-TNO to provide the content of this file.
+TNO (or others) to provide the content of this file.
 :::